 1.06: Boards of Trustees and Staff

 Responsibilities of Board of Trustees: The board of trustees of a charter school holds the charter of the school and governs the school.
 Every board of trustees shall have a least five members.
 Boards of trustees are state governmental bodies.
+Boards of trustees must fulfill their fiduciary responsibilities, including but not limited to, the duty of loyalty and duty of care, as well as the obligation to oversee the school’s budget.
 Boards of trustees shall not exercise managerial powers over the day-to-day operations of the school.
-Board of trustees must ensure that schools operate in accordance with their charter, including any approved amendments.
-Board of trustees must ensure that schools operate in compliance with all applicable state and federal laws.
+Boards of trustees must ensure that schools operate in accordance with their charter, including any approved amendments.
+Boards of trustees must ensure that schools operate in compliance with all applicable state and federal laws.
 The responsibilities of boards of trustees shall include, but are not limited to the following:

 Successfully completing the opening procedures process in accordance with M.G.L. c.
 70, § 89; 603 CMR 1.00; and any guidelines issued by the Department;